 …as we do at the ocean or beneath a starry night sky.
 The photographs sometimes seem like an excuse to simply play, to have an adventure in nature.
 Some participants spontaneously climb or dance or swing in a tree.
 Many share stories of how they found sanctuary in one special tree as children.
 Over the years, I’ve learned that the experiences people have making the photographs are as important as the photographs themselves.
 And so a larger purpose has emerged from this work-play, with social, environmental and spiritual implications.
 And so…

 • To share the love of trees and nature in community gatherings, and in the resulting photographs;

 • To heighten people’s felt connection to the natural world;

 • To encourage and inspire people to express these feelings in their own unique way;• To raise awareness of the critical roles trees play in our lives, both globally and personally.
 Trees play an essential role in creating and maintaining life-sustaining earth, air, and water.
-By their very presence, trees also enrich our daily lives in numerous, inexplicable, and profound ways. - Jack Gescheidt, 2013
+By their very presence, trees also enrich our daily lives in numerous, inexplicable, and profound ways, calming us, soothing us, inspiring us. - Jack Gescheidt, 2013

 Although the making of each TreeSpirit image is a unique and unpredictable experience, being among trees and feeling connected to them is an ancient, reliable alchemy.
 Humans and trees have been connected, interdependent, for thousands of years, and still are.
 In practical, scientific terms, we need trees to survive as a species.